vinhhn3/comp1786-L9-react-native-communication/README.md

 ## Handle GET Request

-In this session, we will cover how to handle a GET request using a button and display a list of items using the `map()` function and a child component.
-We will use the `axios` to make the HTTP request to the JSONPlaceholder API.
+In this session, we will cover how to handle a `GET` request using a button and display a list of items using the `map()` function and a child component.
+We will use the `axios` to make the HTTP request to the `JSONPlaceholder API`.

 ![Alt text](image-1.png)